datagouv/vitepress-plugin-matomo/docs/README.md

 ## Docs

-See the [API report](./docs/api/vitepress-plugin-matomo.api.md) for details about the parameters.
+See the [documentation](./docs/modules.md) for details about the parameters.

-See the [full documentation](./docs/pages/index.md) for the rest.